Riverside (song)

 "Riverside" is a house song released by Dutch DJ Sidney Samson.
-The "Riverside, motherfucker!" proclamation is the voice of Tupac Shakur sampled from the film Juice (playtime 1:10:25).
+It was released on February 18, 2009 by Sneakerz Muzik and Data Records as a single.
+The "Riverside, motherfucker!" proclamation is the voice of the American rapper Tupac Shakur sampled from the American film Juice.
 The song is often censored during prime time, to avoid causing offence.

-A vocal mix has been made featuring Wizard Sleeve, released in the UK on 4 January 2010.
-The song name has been changed to "Riverside (Let's Go!)".
+A vocal mix featuring American rap group Wizard Sleeve, released in the UK on 4 January 2010.
+The mix song named "Riverside (Let's Go!)".

 Many British radio stations, including BBC Radio 1, added "Riverside" to their playlists, and as such the single received a high amount of radio play throughout December 2009 and January 2010, in preparation for the single's release.
 The song entered the UK Singles Chart at No. 2 on 10 January 2010.
+It featured in some episodes of Harry Hill's TV Burp, whenever Harry would dance around the stage.

 In January 2018, Samson collaborated with Tujamo to release a new version of the song titled "Riverside (Reloaded)".
 Later in the same year, Samson also partnered with Oliver Heldens to release another remake titled "Riverside 2099".